alan-turing-institute/AutisticaCitizenScience/CODE_OF_CONDUCT.md

 ### 4.2 Urgent Situations: Acting Unilaterally

-If the incident involves physical danger, or involves a threat to anyone's safety (e.g. threats of violence), any member of the community may -- and should -- act unilaterally to protect safety.
+If the incident involves physical danger, or involves a threat to anyone's safety (e.g. threats of violence), any member of the community may -- and should -- act unilaterally to protect the safety of any community member.
 This can include contacting law enforcement (or other local personnel) and speaking on behalf of the Autistica or the Turing Institute.

 If the act is ongoing, any community member may act immediately, before reaching consensus, to diffuse the situation.